JuliaMolSim/AtomsCalculators.jl/docs/src/utility_calculators.md

 ## Subsystem Calculator

-[SubSystemCalculator](@ref) is used to split input system for a smaller parts.
+[SubSystemCalculator](@ref) is used to split input system into smaller parts.
 This is useful e.g. for QM/MM calculations.

 To use [SubSystemCalculator](@ref) you need to give an other calculator and indexes that define subsystem.
 E.g., if your subsystem is defined by atoms 1 to 10 and 15 you can create subsystem calculator by